-- Summarizing: - By using the Reynolds decomposition and time-averaging the exact Navier-Stokes equations, we obtain the RANS/URANS equations. - The Reynolds stress tensor $au^R$ appearing in the RANS/URANS equations needs to be modeled. - The most widely used approach is the Boussinesq approximation. - From the Boussinesq approximation a new variable emerges, namely, the turbulent viscosity $\mu_t.$ - To compute the turbulent viscosity $\mu_t$ , we need to use additional closure equations. - We just illustrated the $k \epsilon$ model, which solves two additional equations.
-One for the turbulent kinetic energy k and one for the turbulent dissipation rate $\epsilon$ . - All equations used must be expressed in terms of mean flow quantities.
-That is, we need to remove the instantaneous fluctuations from the equations by using proper engineering approximations. - This is our closure problem. - The derivation of the equation for the turbulent viscosity is based on dimensional analysis. - Which does not tell much about the underlying physics of the relationships used, so we need to be very critical when using turbulence models.
+- By using the Reynolds decomposition and time-averaging the exact Navier-Stokes equations, we can obtain the exact Navier-Stokes RANS/URANS equations. - The Reynolds stress tensor au^R appearing in the exact Navier-Stokes RANS/URANS equations needs to be modeled. - The most widely used approach is the Boussinesq approximation. - From the Boussinesq approximation a new variable emerges, namely, the turbulent viscosity μ_t . - To compute the turbulent viscosity μ_t , we need to use additional closure equations. - For example, we just illustrated the $k-\epsilon$ model, which solves two additional transport equations. - One for the turbulent kinetic energy k and one for the turbulent dissipation rate ε . - All equations used must be expressed in terms of mean flow quantities. - That is, we need to remove the instantaneous fluctuations from the equations by using proper engineering approximations.
+This is our closure problem. - The derivation of the equation for the turbulent viscosity is based on dimensional analysis. - Which does not tell much about the underlying physics of the relationships used, so we need to be very critical when using turbulence models.